frangucc/thenodechronbook/README.md

 PRESENT DAY

-** THE NODE CHRONICLES: ** Page 3: Gou and his brother Nōn are having a conversation in Gou's bedroom about hacking.
+** THE NODE CHRONICLES INTRO: ** Page 3: Gou and his brother Nōn are having a conversation in Gou's bedroom about hacking.

 > **PANEL ONE** - GOU IS FIXATED ON SOMETHING HE IS WORKING ON.
 TBD